InfinSys/xplatform-cpp/README.md

 <div>
     </br><p>
         Configuring the project results in a <code>build</code> folder appearing in the project root that contains a subdirectory specific to your preset.
-Because this template makes use of CMake presets, it is not necessary to naviagte to the build directory before invoking the CMake build command:
+Because this template makes use of CMake presets, it is not necessary to navigate to the build directory before invoking the CMake build command:
     </p>
     <h3>🔨 Build the project with CMake:</h3>